-Researchers following 70 thousand Japanese adults for 18 years found that substituting plant protein for animal protein, mainly for red and processed meat, was strongly correlated with a lower all-cause of death from tumours and cardiovascular disease4.
+Researchers following 70 thousand Japanese adults for 18 years found that substituting plant for animal protein, mainly from red and processed meat, was strongly correlated with a lower all-cause of death from tumours and cardiovascular disease.

-The take home from this is that both minimally processed plant protein, and plant-based meat alternatives may both be beneficial for the planet, but the same cannot be said for our own health.
+The "take home" from this is that both minimally-processed vegetable protein, and meat alternatives from plants may be beneficial for Mother Earth; but the same cannot be said with certainty for our own wellness.
 There are numerous questions that need to be answered first before PBMAs can be recommended.

-Guidelines continue to recommending eating less red meat in favour of peas and beans, such as favas and limas, lentils and other legumes.
+Guidelines continue to recommend eating less red-meat in favour of peas and beans such as favas, limas and lentils; legumes in general.

-Legumes also contribute to the fertility of the soil from nitrogen fixation bacteria that exist in their roots.
+Legumes also contribute to the fertility of the soil from nitrogen-fixation bacteria that attach to their roots.

-Favas are not difficult to grow3.
+Favas are not difficult to grow.
 Also known as broad beans, they need a strong central stake and have to be supported with twine.
-They are the very best zero processed plant protein.
+They are the very best zero-processed plant protein.

-Enjoyed from breakfast, oddly, in eggs Hilton they are our perfect solution to the 11 o'clock blues; hunger bangs that have us reaching for a cola or candy bar.
-In nutritional terms they give us satiety.
+Enjoyed from breakfast oddly in Eggs Hilton they are our perfect solution to the 11 o'clock blues; hunger-pangs that have us reaching for a cola or candy bar.
+In nutritional terms they give people satiety.

 56 Groenekloof Rd,